Best Practices for Pedagogy Courses for First-Time GSIs

 “Using Bloom’s Taxonomy and Davis’s chapter ‘Asking Questions,’ GSIs create a list of questions they can use in their next class.”

 GSIs build skills through role play.

 “Role-playing exercises are excellent for showing [GSIs] how to guide students to the answers to their questions instead of giving away the answers.”

 “I invited an Acting Improv instructor that I know pretty well to teach the GSIs some theater games and work on some skills that would help them in the classroom.
 It was both a lot of fun and educational, and I think GSIs might actually borrow some games to use themselves as well as to build the esprit de corps in our 301 class.”

 “Bringing one faculty member in to lead each session protected students from [getting only] a single perspective [and] allowed them to talk as colleagues with professors they have had.”

-Others mention inviting resource people from the Student Learning Center, the Center for Student Conduct (on cheating and plagiarism), Counseling and Psychological Services, ETS, the Office for the Prevention of Harassment and Discrimination, the GSI Center, etc. For a list of possible campus contributors to your course, please see Campus Resources for Pedagogy Courses: An Informal Speakers Bureau.
+Others mention inviting resource people from the Student Learning Center, the Center for Student Conduct (on cheating and plagiarism), Counseling and Psychological Services, RTL, the Office for the Prevention of Harassment and Discrimination, the GSI Center, etc. For a list of possible campus contributors to your course, please see Campus Resources for Pedagogy Courses: An Informal Speakers Bureau.